sergeicodes/a11yfacts/README.md

 ## Contributing

 - Do you know a fact which is not listed yet?
 Make an [issue](https://github.com/sergeicodes/a11yfacts/issues/new).
-- Are you a designer who wants to convert facts from plain text into beautiful infographic?
+- Are you a designer who'd like to convert facts from plain text into beautiful infographic?
 Please [contact me](https://twitter.com/_sergeikriger).

 ## Data Resources